Facility Visitor Policy Guidelines

 - Must frequently wash their hands, limit interactions with others, practice social distancing, are restricted to only the locations designated by the facility, and must limit time outside of the patient’s room.

 - Will be required to wear a well-fitted mask during their hospital visit per CDC guidelines.
 If a visitor or single designated caregiver does not have a mask, the facility will provide one

 We also encourage visitors to remain closely connected to their loved ones through virtual means, including Skype, FaceTime, and/or phone.

 - Healthcare workers, visitors, and patients with fever, cough, sore throat, or other COVID-19 like symptoms are not permitted in any area of the hospital, unless seeking care.

-- Anyone who has traveled to high-risk areas for COVID-19 or had contact with a person known to be infected with COVID-19 in the past 14 days are not permitted to visit any area of the hospital, unless seeking care.
+- Anyone who has traveled to high-risk areas for COVID-19 in the past 10 days or had contact with a person known to be infected with COVID-19 in the past 14 days are not permitted to visit any area of the hospital, unless seeking care.

 - Staff will escort patients to and from appointments if needed.
 Friends/family will drop patients off and pick them up from the front lobby.

 - For COVID-19 positive or Patients Under Investigation (PUI) including dedicated COVID-19 hospital units.

 - Exceptions may be considered on a case-by-case basis and must be approved by hospital administration.

 - Based on community prevalence and facility space considerations, slight variations may exist at the hospital.